 The determination of the Directors' fees is a matter dealt with by the RNC and the Board.
-The RNC considers the remuneration policy annually to ensure that it remains appropriately positioned.
+The RNC considers the remuneration policy annually to ensure that it remains appropriately positioned and takes into account any expected changes in time commitments.
 Directors will review the fees paid to the boards of directors of similar investment companies.
-No Director is to be involved in decisions relating individual aspects of his or her own remuneration, however the Board as a whole sets the level of directors' fees.
+No Director is to be involved in decisions relating to individual aspects of his or her own remuneration, however the Board as a whole sets the level of directors' fees.